Lombiq/Gulp-Extensions/Docs/ScssTargets.md

-This helper lints, compiles and minifies the given scss files and copies the output to the given folder.
+This helper lints (with [Stylelint](https://stylelint.io/)), compiles and minifies the given scss files and copies the output to the given folder.

 Looking for something similar for .NET?
 Check out our [.NET Analyzers project](https://github.com/Lombiq/.NET-Analyzers).